Fifth Floor Policy

 To do so:

 - Clubs and Organizations must contact the SGO manager at firstname.lastname@example.org .
 The SGO manager will follow up to schedule an appointment wherein a resource condition report will be made and additional information about the space use will be reviewed.

-Present resource holders who did not receive space for the new academic year:
+Resource holders who did not receive space for the new academic year

 First Time Assigned Space Holders

 The 5th Floor Student Group Temporary Storage is a locked storage room established to support the events of recognized student organizations.
 The storage room is available to store supplies and other items for student group events for up to two weeks per request.
-Space is granted on a first-come, first-serve basis and in light of competing activities as determined by the Manager of the Student Government Office and the Manager of Leadership Programs.
+Space is granted on a first-come, first-serve basis and in light of competing activities as determined by the Manager of the Student Government Office and the Director of Student Community Programs.